 - A top-notch surgeon that wound up running a hospital into the ground?

 Jim Kouzes and Barry Posner were among the first to document this reality.
-Roughly 70 percent of the reason employees receive that first promotion rests with their comparative mastery of technical skills (the ability to leverage knowledge, methods, techniques and equipment to perform at a sustained and acceptable level).
+Roughly 70 percent of the reason employees receive that first promotion rests with their comparative mastery of technical skills.

-Conversely, 80 percent of the reason those employees struggle or fail when they become a manager can be tied to their limited grasp of, or experience with, human skills (intuition and judgement in working with and through others to achieve performance objectives).
+Conversely, 80 percent of the reason those employees struggle or fail when they become a manager can be tied to their limited grasp of, or experience with, human skills.
 This is the crux of the irony: Doing something yourself is one thing; getting somebody else to do it is something altogether different.

 So, what should those recently promoted managers do?
 At a minimum, we suggest the following:

-- Recognize your reality: Your peers are no longer your peers — they are your direct reports.
+Your peers are no longer your peers, they are your direct reports.
 You will be tested early and often.
 Frequently, the most difficult tests will come from those former peers.
 Prepare for those tests.
 Spend less time wondering if those tests will come and more time figuring out how you will respond when they do.
 Additionally, understand there are several different paths that can get you to the same destination.
 The way you did things clearly worked for you.
 Don’t confuse this with the notion that your way is the only way

-- Take charge of building trust: There is a “chicken and egg” quandary that surrounds the relationship trust has with leadership:
+There is a chicken-and-egg quandary that surrounds the relationship trust has with leadership

 - Do you need to have trust before you can effectively lead?